 Overview Surveying Limited is based in Sunny Dunedin and is operated by Jared & Siem Reeves

 Jared graduated with a Bachelor of Surveying from the University of Otago in 2001.
 Since then, he has worked in both Wellington and Dunedin for Survey Consultancies involved in a wide range of Cadastral, Topographical and Engineering Surveying.
 Most recently, he has been employed by a major construction firm specialising in roading and civil engineering surveying.
 He is also an Associate Member of the New Zealand Institute of Surveyors (now Survey and Spatial).

 Jared sees aerial UAV surveying and scanning becoming an important sub-discipline of Surveying and intends to be a specialist in the use of current and emerging spatial data acquisition technology.

 As part of his training to become UAV operator and pilot, Jared obtained his MFNZ Wings badge, FRTO licence and has completed a CAA endorsed RPAS course.

-Siem graduated with a Bachelor of Science, also from the University of Otago, as well as a Diploma of Teaching from the Wellington College of Education and also studied at the Otago Institute of Sport and Adventure .
-Her experience includes working on the Landonline project for EDS, taught English and skiing in Japan and Canada, and is now a UAV co-pilot and survey assistant.
+Siem graduated with a Bachelor of Science from the University of Otago, a Diploma of Teaching from the Wellington College of Education and also studied at the Otago Institute of Sport and Adventure .
+Her experience includes working on the Landonline project and teaching English and skiing in Japan and Canada.
+She is now a UAV co-pilot and survey assistant.